Paleoenvironments record the interactions between geodynamics, climate and biologic evolution through geological time.

 With a community of international scientists from trandisciplinary backgrounds we acquire and date paleoenvironmental records in the field, develop cross-calbrated paleoenvironmental proxies and integrate them into geodynamic, paleogeographic and climate models.

-My work has focused mainly on Asian tectonics and climate during the global greenhouse to icehouse transition since Cretaceous times.
-I have also developed several projects on paleoenvironment and hominid evolution mostly within the East African Rift.
+I also participate in several projects on paleoenvironment and hominid evolution mostly within the East African Rift.

 I believe that transdisciplinarity is the key for outstanding discoveries.
 The field of Earth sciences being transdisciplinary by nature is one of the most exciting.
 Today, this field is bringing science at the heart of the societal and economical debates defining our responsibility in preserving and sharing our planet's fragile environments and resources.
 My goals are therefore to better understand Earth processes by exploring the interfaces with other scientific fields and communicate the implications of these scientific discoveries to society.
 Hopefully this will contribute helping us live in harmony with Nature!

 Countryside life in Myanmar.
 Photo by F. Poblete, 2016